 PSY 1050 Topics in Psychology: Psychology of the Media

 SA 1270 Digital Imaging

 Completion of two of the three required courses is necessary before registration for Pittsburgh Filmmakers courses will be permitted.
 Pittsburgh Filmmakers courses are designated by a (PF) below.
 A maximum of two courses may be taken from Pittsburgh Filmmakers.
 FILMST 0001 Motion Picture Fundamentals is a prerequisite to all other Pittsburgh Filmmakers courses.

-FILMST 0151 Introduction to Web Design (PF)
+FILMST 0151 Web Design 1 (Introduction to Web Design)

-FILMST 0400 Introduction to Digital Editing (PF)
+FILMST 0400 Post-Production 1 (Introduction to Digital Editing)

-FILMST 0420 Advanced Digital Editing Techniques (PF)
+FILMST 0420 Post-Production 2 (Advanced Digital Editing Techniques)

-FILMST 0610 Digital Effects and Compositing (PF)
+FILMST 0610 Digital Effects 1 (Digital Effects and Compositing)

 Requirements subject to change.
 Check with an academic advisor before registering.